-Turning on Inference constraints analyzes the segment of the active sketch over which the pointer is hovering and displays inferred geometric constraints.
-When snapping is turned, on the pointer can snap to them using the active snap agents.
+Inference constraints analyze the segment of the active sketch over which the pointer is hovering and displays inferred geometric constraints.
+When snapping is turned on, the pointer snaps to them using the active snap agents.

 This setting is available on the status bar at the bottom of the active map.

 To turn on and use inference constraints, complete the following steps: